 - Stare at other people.

 Forget driving on Manhattan Island.
-It's not a viable option.
+It is simply not a viable option.

 On Manhattan, parking fees can be astronomical We have already mentioned the horrific traffic.

-In what other city would you have seen a former U.S. president, the late Richard Nixon, commuting daily to and from work by subway?
+In what other city would you have seen a former U.S. president, the late Richard Nixon, commuting daily to and from his office by subway?
 And, he came from car obsessed California.

 If arriving in the New York City area by car, consider parking at some well-lighted suburban commuter rail station and then take a train to your accommodation in New York.